[This is a guest post by Kevin Hilton.]

 Who doesn’t want to start their day right?

 Feeling good and energized before the workday even starts is something we all can use – whether you’re a freelancer, industry expert, or a cubicle-dweller like me.

 However, jumpstarting the day with a strong sense of direction and energy is easier said than done.
 Most of the time, having a fantastic start is left to chance.

 Worse, some use their mornings as if it’s their last chance to indulge in stuff they love – cramming online games, social media, and email before starting the real day.
 I know because I used to treat my mornings as such.
 And boy did my productivity tank.

 Wouldn’t it be nice to turn lousy mornings to an effective productivity and energy booster?

 Science says you can by following a handful of simple steps!

 Set Your Intention For The Day

-Letting the course of the day take care of itself once in awhile can be fun.
-But if you want to be happy, clam, and ready to take on life?
+Letting the course of the day take care of itself once in a while can be fun.
+But if you want to be happy, calm, and ready to take on life?
 Being in control is the key!